saurabtharu/Internship-repo/Internship Report - typst/chapters/chapter-3-intern activities.typ

 )

-*Step 5*: Finally build the project and check the *"Console Output"* to verify if build was successful or not.
+- Finally build the project and check the *"Console Output"* to verify if build was successful or not.

   *#img(